juhp/rpmbuild-order/README.md

 and thus in this case the list of packages cannot be reliably used for a sequence of builds.

-However `rpmbuild-order deps` and `rpmbuild-order rdeps` take other neighbouring package directories into account.
+However the `deps` and `rdeps` commands take other neighbouring package directories into account.

 2. repoquery is not used to resolve Requires or filelists for Provides.
-So if a package BuildRequires: /usr/bin/sometool it will not be resolved.
+So if a package BuildRequires a file, it will not be resolved to a package.
 This may get addressed in a future version.